 The big debate among English teachers in Vietnam is which is better to live in: Hanoi or Ho Chi Minh City.
 It’s like those debates in the UK: Newcastle or Sunderland?
 Manchester or Liverpool?…..As my students would say in their essays, there are advantages and disadvantages of both.

-Hanoi is an older city – over 1000 years old – and has more historic buildings.
+Hanoi is an older city – over 1000 years old – and has more historic buildings and there’s lots to do in Hanoi.
 The old town around Hoan Kiem lake is a maze of narrow streets, each

 On the downside for us is the weather.
 Hanoi has a more temperate climate and the winter gets cold.
 December to February are 10-20 degrees and the buildings are not heated, with life still outside, so it can be a bit uncomfortable.
 The winters are still as humid as the summers, and we found when we lived in the north that mould was a problem.
 Even our furniture went mouldy!

 Ho Chi Minh City, or Saigon as it is also known, has a tropical climate and it’s hot and humid all year round.
 It’s generally between 30 and 40 degrees, with a dry season and wet season.
 During the wet season it doesn’t rain all day like you might imagine, but there are short, heavy rainstorms.
 Some areas of the city have flooding problems.
 We lived in Binh Thanh for a couple of years and our street used to flood a lot.
 Outside our apartment building would become a lake and it was difficult to get taxis to work.